Trail Runner Ryan Sandes’ Tips On How To Deal With Pain

 “Pain varies and there are different reasons why (and what about) pain is warning us,” says Phillip Nel, a former elite-level athlete turned biokineticist specialising in sports injury rehabilitation.
 “Pain can be either acute (sudden onset as a result of a clearly defined cause) or chronic (persists for weeks or months).
 It can range from a side stitch in your stomach to a (potentially fatal) angina in the heart.”

-The trick then, according to Nel, is to know why you’re hurting.
+The trick then, according to Nel, is to know why you’re hurting so you can deal with that pain.
 And, if at all in doubt, to cut out whatever you’re doing and to seek professional assistance for a diagnosis.

 “There’s definitely ‘good’ and ‘bad’ pain,” agrees Sandes.
 “It’s important to be in tune with your body to know the difference.
 Good pain can be when you push hard in a training session or a race and basically you are just pushing your revs into the red… You breathe really deeply sucking for air, you can feel the lactic acid build-up in your legs, you might even feel slightly light-headed or a bit nauseous, but as soon as you reduce the pace you feel normal again.”